 Conclusion

-iMonnit HX Credits are a powerful tool to allow for more rapid collection of sensor data.
-If you have questions or issues regarding the operation of the iMonnit HX Feature, please contact support@monnit.com.
+iMonnit HX Credits are a powerful tool for more rapid sensor data collection.
+If you have questions or issues regarding the operation of the iMonnit HX Feature, please get in touch with support@monnit.com.